Terry Kavanagh Heart Health Lab

 The focus of our laboratory is heart function and exercise.
 Key questions we are trying to answer include:

-• what are the cardiac consequences of 'excessive' exercise performed over a lifetime
+• What are the cardiac consequences of 'excessive' exercise performed over a lifetime

-• what are the mechanisms of exercise-induced cardiac fatigue
+• What are the mechanisms of exercise-induced cardiac fatigue

-• how does the heart adapt to acute and chronic exercise in health and disease
+• How does the heart adapt to acute and chronic exercise in health and disease

 We have an interest in the spectrum of health, from long-standing athletes to clinical populations including heart failure, hypertension and atrial fibrillation.